jastr945/flask_photoalbum/readme.md

 #### React.js Frontend

-- Image sliders created from scratch in a loop (map function);
+- Image sliders created from scratch and displayed in a loop (map function);
 - One image at a time can be expanded for a full-screen view;
 - Multiple images can be selected and sent to the server at once;
 - Each album has a time stamp, showing how long ago it was created;